 Best time to do Hampta pass trek

-This trek runs from the months of June to September but the best season to go for Hampta pass trek is from mid-June to September barring monsoon time.
+This Trek runs from June to September, but the best season to go for Hampta pass trek is from mid-June to September barring monsoon time.
 In the starting month of June, it may happen that the roads to Chandrataal Lake might not be open.